zecrocks/zcash-stack/docs/class-1-sync-week.md

 If you're comfortable with the risks, go for it!
 We're happy to help and will release specific guides for this in the days ahead.
 We run a home lab ourselves!

 ## Decide _How_ to host Zcash.
+Docker vs. Kubernetes: A Showdown

-Docker (noun): a person who loads and unloads shipping containers at a marine dock Docker (noun): a small town in England [Docker](https://www.docker.com/) (noun): an open-source software project automating the deployment of applications inside software containers
+- Docker (noun): a person who loads and unloads shipping containers at a marine dock
+- Docker (noun): a small town in England
+- [Docker](https://www.docker.com/) (noun): an open-source software project automating the deployment of applications inside software containers

 vs

-Kubernetes (noun): Greek work meaning a helmsman or pilot responsible for steering a ship [Kubernetes](https://kubernetes.io/) (noun): an open-source system that automates the deployment, scaling, and management of containerized applications
+- Kubernetes (noun): Greek work meaning a helmsman or pilot responsible for steering a ship
+- [Kubernetes](https://kubernetes.io/) (noun): an open-source system that automates the deployment, scaling, and management of containerized applications

 Zec.rocks runs on dedicated servers that we maintain around the world, running Zcash on an easy Kubernetes distribution called "k3s".
 However, as Docker can be an easier entry-point for newcomers, we recommend starting with Docker.